joip1/Pump.FunBumpBot/README.md

 # PumpFunBumpBot
-Free to use bump bot for your pump fun tokens to appear on the main page
+Free to use bump bot for your pump fun tokens to appear on the main page.

 # pump-fun-bump-bot